phoenixframework/phoenix_view/README.md

 # Phoenix.View

-The view layer in Phoenix v1.0-v1.6 apps.

-With `Phoenix.LiveView`, `Phoenix.View` has fallen out of fashion in favor of `Phoenix.Component`.
+Within LiveView and HTML apps, `Phoenix.View` has fallen out of fashion in favor of `Phoenix.Component`.
 See the "Replaced by `Phoenix.Component`" section in the [`Phoenix.View`](https://hexdocs.pm/phoenix_view/Phoenix.View.html) module documentation for more information and migration steps (if desired).

+If you want to render other formats, such as XML, `Phoenix.View` may still be a useful addition to your projects.

 ## Installation